Information compiled from:

 Rev. August Ruffing, S.J. ~ 1905 - 1906

 Father Ruffing was born October 2, 1875 in Dunkirk, New York and received his education in Classical Studies and Philosophy at Canisius College, Buffalo, Theology at Innsbruck, Tyrol.
-Ordained July 26, 1900 at Innsbruck, he served as Assistant Pastor at Sacred Heart Church, St. Louis, Missouri, at Buffalo and Lancaster, New York (September 1900-September 1901), and at Novitiate in Brooklyn, Ohio (September 1901-1905).
+Ordained July 26, 1900 at Innsbruck, he served as Assistant Pastor at Sacred Heart Church, St. Louis, Missouri, at Buffalo and Lancaster, New York (September 1900 to September 1901), and at Novitiate in Brooklyn, Ohio (September 1901 to 1905).
 He came with other Jesuit Fathers and attended, St. Joseph, Mantua as a mission, on the second and fourth Sunday.
 It was said that his greatest consolation would have been to build a new church in Mantua, but that wish was never fulfilled.
 He had to leave and died heartbroken a few years later.

 Rev. B. Van Acken, S.J.